ikarus2k/fuse-eip-quickstart/README.md

 Step 6 - Import the existing maven project to review the files

-Step 7 - Install the Fuse Application Bundle (FAB)
+Step 7 - Install the OSGi Bundle

-Run osgi:install -s fab:mvn:org.jboss.fuse.examples/eip/6.0.0.redhat-024
+Run osgi:install -s mvn:org.jboss.quickstarts.fuse/eip/${project.version}
 Response should be the Bundle ID

-Step 8 - View the OSGi list to make sure the FAB has been created and active Run osgi:list - l
+Step 8 - View the OSGi list to make sure the bundle has been created and active Run osgi:list - l
 [ 234] [Active     ] [Created     ] [       ] [   60] fab:mvn:org.jboss.fuse.examples/eip/6.0.0.redhat-024